 O’Brien Ahead of the Chasing Pack

 Perhaps due to a familiarity with the sort of ground found at the Curragh, Irish-trained horses have a very good record in the Irish 1000 Guineas.
 A quick look at the list of successful trainers includes the familiar names of Aidan O’Brien, Jim Bolger and Dermot Weld multiple times.
 The big beasts of Irish training are sure to have several tempting runners in the Irish 1000 Guineas in the years to come.
-O’Brien became the most successful trainer in the history of the race when Hermosa won in 2019, building his lead with Peaceful in 2020.
-It would be no surprise whatsoever if he extends the record with an tenth win sooner rather than later.
+O’Brien became the most successful trainer in the history of the race when Hermosa won in 2019, building his lead with Empress Josephine in 2021.
+It would be no surprise whatsoever if he extends the record with an eleventh win sooner rather than later.

 IMPRESSIVE JOCKEY RECORD TO STAND FOR A VERY LONG TIME